 Intermediate hosts become infected through the ingestion of sporocysts, a life stage of the parasite, in contaminated water or food.
 Inside the intermediate host, the sporocysts undergo asexual reproduction and make their way into the muscle where they form sarcocysts, for which the organism is named.
 When the muscle is consumed by the appropriate definitive host, the parasite undergoes sexual reproduction producing oocysts, or eggs, that are passed in the feces and develop into sporocysts.

-The most commonly observed form of Sarcocystosis occurs in waterfowl.
-Dabbling ducks are susceptible to infection with S. rileyi and sporocysts may be present in the muscle of this intermediate host, which resembles grains of rice.
+A commonly observed form of Sarcocystosis occurs in waterfowl.
+Dabbling ducks are an intermediate host of S. rileyi and sarcocysts, which resemble grains of rice, may be visible in the pectoral muscles.
 Duck hunters commonly refer to this condition as “rice breast.”
-Apart from the sporocysts in the muscle tissue, these intermediate hosts often appear otherwise healthy.
+Apart from the sarcocysts in the muscle tissue, these intermediate hosts often appear otherwise healthy.

 A pigeon-adapted strain of Sarcocystis has recently emerged in non-native rock pigeons causing neurological dysfunction.